Welcome and thanks for visiting...

 SportEdTV: What were the habits that defined you specifically as an elite ball handler?

-When I was in junior high school, I had a coach by the name of Tiny Archibald for people that don't know.
+When I was in junior high school, I had a coach by the name of Tiny Archibald for people who don't know.
 No, he's the only point guard to lead the league in scoring and assists.
 And it was weird because, you know, he was like my PE teacher back then.
-You know when you’re young back then you think everybody playing the NBA is rich.
+You know, when you’re young back then, you think everybody playing the NBA is rich.
 So I was like, “Man, dude, how is this dude my PE teacher.”
 You know, that's a whole nother story.
 But he’ll always tell me he's like - because, in the beginning, I didn’t know how to dribble, I only played defense, so I knew I had good footwork because I was good at defense growing up - So he was always telling me, like, you know.
 Well, you're always going to be a B on the team and things like that.
 So I took that and just ran with it.
-And the main thing he's always told me is like be low to the ground because you play against guys like Mugsy Bogues and things, players like that.
+And the main thing he's always told me is, like, be low to the ground because you play against guys like Mugsy Bogues and things, players like that.
 So you always want to be low to the ground and shifty.
-So growing up, I used to take the air out the ball.
+So, growing up, I used to take the air out of the ball.
 My main focus was footwork and just being low to the ground.
 Things like that.

 SportEdTV: What other disadvantages or challenges have you faced personally that defined you as a player and produced the skills that you had as you grew?